onehr/crust/README.md

 This compiler is in a Beta state (started at Mar 30, 2019), using it to develop would be like using a stick to face a dragon.
 The plan is to developing it until it can compile real-world applications.
-At the moment the main focus is on how to use Rust and build the basic structures.
+At the moment the main focus is building the basic structures and adding more features to it.

 ## TODOLIST
 I will add project todo-list soon for better organization.